-Despite the frustration, it’s important to not merely throw one’s hands in the air and say, I might as well do nothing.
+It’s important to not throw your hands in the air and say, I might as well do nothing.
 Doing nothing is not the answer either.

 For starters, ask questions.